usgs/earthquake-detection-formats/format-docs/Filter.md

 The following are values that **may or may not** be provided as part of a filter.

-* HighPass - A decimal number containing the high pass frequency.
+* HighPass - A decimal number containing the high pass frequency in Hz.
-* LowPass - A decimal number containing the low pass frequency.
+* LowPass - A decimal number containing the low pass frequency in Hz.

+Note: The type of filter is assumed to be band-pass.